Synchronization in Anonymous Networks Under Arbitrary Dynamics: The -Synchronizer

 \section{The \synchronizer-Synchronizer}

 In this section, we describe the \synchronizer -Synchronizer.
 While the objective remains to adapt synchronous network algorithms to semi-synchronous dynamic environments, unlike existing synchronizers, we do not assume that the dynamic network eventually stabilizes.

-Recall that the synchronizer works by showing the equivalence between a semi-synchronous execution of \synchronizer ($\synchAlgo$) under an arbitrary dynamic network $\NonsynchGraph = \{G_0,\ldots , G_{T_{semi}}\}$ and a synchronous execution of $\synchAlgo$ under a (potentially different) dynamic network $\synchGraph=\{H_1,\ldots ,H_{T_{synch}}\}$, where $T_{semi}$ and $T_{synch}$ determine the span of the lifetimes of the respective dynamic graphs.
+The \synchronizer -Synchronizer (Algorithm~\ref{alg}) consists of two actions, \textsc{Handshake} and \textsc{ExecuteSynch}, with exactly one of them being enabled for a node at any stage.
+Recall that the synchronizer works by showing the equivalence between a semi-synchronous execution of \synchronizer ($\synchAlgo$) under an arbitrary dynamic network $\NonsynchGraph = \{G_0, G_1,\ldots \}$ and a synchronous execution of $\synchAlgo$ under a (potentially different) arbitrary dynamic network $\synchGraph=\{H_0, H_1,\ldots \}$.

-In a nutshell, the \synchronizer -Synchronizer works by assigning a phase number to each node $u$, stored in the phase variable at $u$, denoted as $u.\texttt{phase}$, which is incremented every time $u$ performs an action of the synchronous algorithm $\synchAlgo$ it simulates.
+In a nutshell, the \synchronizer -Synchronizer works by assigning a phase number to each node $u$, stored in the phase variable at $u$, denoted as $u.\texttt{phase}$, which is incremented every time $u$ performs an action of the synchronous algorithm $\synchAlgo$ (Lines~\ref{algline:actionA}-\ref{algline:phaseincr}) it simulates.
 More concretely, at the end of phase $i$ for node $u$, $u$ will emulate the $i$-th synchronous step of $\synchAlgo$ during an execution of the action {\sc ExecuteSynch} and increment its phase number to $i+1$ right afterwards.
 Before node $u$ can get to executing an action of $\synchAlgo$ during phase $i$, it must first agree on which (undirected) edges to consider on the $i$-th snapshot $\synchGraphSnap_i$ of the dynamic graph $\synchGraph$ that sets the simulated synchronous execution of $\synchAlgo$.
 Since the graph $H_i$ will be defined locally by the nodes $u\in V$, one needs to ensure that a node $u$ will include another node $v$ in its neighborhood of $H_i$ if and only if $v$ also includes $u$ in its $H_i$-neighborhood---i.e., $H_i$ is a consistent undirected graph\footnote{A distinction could be made between undirected and bi-directional graphs, but this is not directly relevant in our context.}.
 This is done through the {\sc Handshake} action, as we will explain in more detail below.